Azure/fta-networking/doc/concepts.md

 - Associated to Azure services.
 - You are responsible for the hosting the DNS name and correct name resolution.

  ## WAF
-Web application firewall is used in context with an Application Gateway or Azure Front Door?
+- Web application firewall is used in context with an Application Gateway, Azure Front Door or Azure CDN.
+- WAF provides centralized protection of your web applications from common exploits and vulnerabilities.
+- Deployed at MS Edge locations to get global protection at scale, without sacrificing performance.